 From 1994 to 2016, motorcycle fatalities rose from around 5.7% of the total traffic deaths across the country to over 14% of all traffic fatalities, despite motorcycles representing only three percent of registered vehicles on U.S. roadways.
 The total number of fatalities increased from 2,320 in 1994 to 5,286 in 2016.
 California is one of the most dangerous states for motorcycle riders: In 2016, there were 566 motorcycle rider fatalities, up 11% from 494 in 2015.
 Another 14,400 motorcyclists were injured in the state.
 The total number of fatalities dropped slightly to 541 in 2017, although there were 15,527 total motorcycle injuries.

 Riding while intoxicated is a huge contributor to motorcycle death: Over 30% of motorcycle riders killed had a BAC of at least 0.01, and 24% had a BAC of 0.08 or greater, the legal limit for drunk driving.
 Additionally, the data shows around 75% of motorcycle accidents involving a crash between a motorcycle and at least one car.
 Motorcycle riding is extremely dangerous for both the riders and everyone else on the road.

-If you need legal help after a motorcycle or car accident in California, contact the seasoned, knowledgeable, and driven Stockton and Sutter Creek personal injury attorneys at Redkey Gordon Law Corp for a no-cost consultation at 209-267-1685.
+If you need legal help after a motorcycle or car accident in California, contact the seasoned, knowledgeable, and driven Sutter Creek, personal injury attorneys, at Redkey Gordon Law Corp for a no-cost consultation at 209-267-1685.